HockmaAI/PowerlineUnet/README.md

 - Fine trained model is supplied (hosted on huggingface)
 - Dependencies are specified

-This project addresses the first step in powerline inspections
+This project addresses a critical automation step in powerline inspections

 > Output masks define the power line pixels,
 > serving as the crucial first step in visible